 What inspired you to apply to the GHDLP?

 GHDLP’s program curriculum was very interesting.
 I could clearly see how participating in the program would allow me to apply my program management skills to real-life situations and learning.
 I saw that the program was modeled to bring together experts from diverse backgrounds and expertise, to discuss challenges and find ways to make implementation/service delivery better and more efficient.
 UGHE’s interest in rethinking health service delivery, so that the ultimate goal is quality service delivery to the beneficiaries, stood out for me.
 I was fascinated by such a unique training model.

-Can you describe your experience at the two-week GHDLP course?
+Can you describe your experience at the intensive, on-campus portion of the GHDLP course?

 My time at the GHDLP program was rewarding.
 I had a mix of both rural and urban experiences.
 I expanded my professional network and used the opportunity to discuss practical solutions around the many global health challenges we’re currently facing.
 I learned about innovative ways in which lessons from program implementation can enhance learning in the classroom.

 What was the most valuable thing you learned at UGHE?
 What was your favorite class?

 UGHE has begun a movement that seeks to encourage everyone involved with global health delivery to begin rethinking health care and looking into more efficient delivery models.
 This was the most valuable thing for me.
 I also enjoyed the case studies.
 While the case studies touched on very pivotal global health issues and highlighted smart solutions in some cases, they were also an eye-opener to demonstrate that some of the problems in global health have been there forever, and because we continue to do business as usual, those problems are still there.
 There is more than sufficient evidence to justify the need to innovate, rethink and be more efficient.